jlahuisman/jlahuisman.github.io/blog/_posts/2023-12-14-mechanismsiconicity.md

 ## References

 1. Emmorey, Karen, Rain Bosworth, and Tanya Kraljic.
 2009.
 ‘Visual Feedback and Self-Monitoring of Sign Language’.
 Journal of Memory and Language 61(3): 398–411.
+2. Keränen, Jarkko.
+2023.
+‘Cross-Modal Iconicity and Indexicality in the Production of Lexical Sensory and Emotional Signs in Finnish Sign Language’.
+Cognitive Linguistics 34(3–4): 333–69.
-2. Perlman, Marcus, Hannah Little, Bill Thompson, and Robin L Thompson.
+3. Perlman, Marcus, Hannah Little, Bill Thompson, and Robin L Thompson.
 2018.
 ‘Iconicity in Signed and Spoken Vocabulary: A Comparison Between American Sign Language, British Sign Language, English, and Spanish’.
 Frontiers in psychology 9: 1433.
-3. Winter, Bodo, Marcus Perlman, Lynn K Perry, and Gary Lupyan.
+4. Winter, Bodo, Marcus Perlman, Lynn K Perry, and Gary Lupyan.
 2017.
 ‘Which Words Are Most Iconic?’
 Interaction Studies 18(3): 443–64.
-4. Winter, Bodo.
+5. Winter, Bodo.
 2019.
 ‘Synaesthetic Metaphors Are Neither Synaesthetic nor Metaphorical’.
 In Perception Metaphors, eds.
 Laura J. Speed, Carolyn O’Meara, Lila San Roque, and Asifa Majid.
 Amsterdam & Philadelphia: John Benjamins Publishing Company, 105–26.
-5. Sonesson, Göran.
+6. Sonesson, Göran.
 1996.
 ‘Indexicality as Perceptual Mediation’.
 In Christiane Pankow (ed.), Indexicality.
 Papers from the Third Biannual Meeting of the Swedish Society for Semiotic Studies , 127–143.
 Gothenburg University SSKKII Report 9604.
-6. Sonesson, Göran.
+7. Sonesson, Göran.
 2014.
 The cognitive semiotics of the picture sign.
 In David Machin (ed.).
 Visual communication,23–50.
 Berlin, Boston: Walter de Gruyter.